The development that again makes the

 My next question was whether the technique was limited to the softest of rods.
 Would it be possible to use a firmer rod and still not tear the worm off the hook when starting my forward cast?

 I switched to a 12 foot keiryu rod which was much closer to the stiffness of many tenkara rods.
-By slowing my cast just a bit, concentrating on starting the forward cast slowly and accelerating smoothly, I still got great casts and did not rip the worm off the hook.
+By slowing my cast just a bit, concentrating on starting the forward cast slowly and accelerating smoothly, I still got great casts and it never did rip the worm off the hook.

 Where the stream opened up a bit I switched to a Suntech GM Suikei Keiryu Special 44 (which has been replaced by the TenkaraBum Traveler 44).
 The result was the same.
 Concentrating on making a smooth, jerk-free cast allowed me to cast a worm and not have it come off the hook.

 On a subsequent trip I tried the same technique with four two-handed keiryu rods, ranging from 5.3 to 6.6 meters in length.
 All of them were able to cast a worm using size 2.5 fluorocarbon tenkara line.
-Each of them, even the very soft Suntech FMX Keiryu ZPRO 53 was quite effective in setting the hook, although as I will cover later in the section on hooks and hooking, setting the hook in this technique, with this gear, is really just a tightening of the line not a jerk.
+Each of them, even the very soft Suntech FMX Keiryu ZPRO 53 was quite effective in setting the hook, although as I will cover later in the section on hooks and hooking, setting the hook in this technique, with this gear, is really just a tightening of the line.